Ghajini (2008 film): Plot

-Six months later, Sanjay returns as the chairman of Air Voice and is volunteering at an orphanage named after Kalpana, helping everyone like she did, and trying to heal.
-Sunita gifts him the cement pad with Sanjay and Kalpana's foot impressions and he feels Kalpana beside him, as the screen pans out in a fading sunset.
+Six months later, Sanjay returns to his office as chairman of Air Voice and is volunteering at an orphanage named after Kalpana.
+Sunita arrives at the orphanage and gifts him the cement pad with Sanjay and Kalpana's foot impressions when they first set foot in Kalpana's apartment after it was gifted to her.
+In the ending moments of the movie, Sanjay feels Kalpana beside him as the screen pans out to a fading sunset.